Education Department General Administrative Regulations [EDGAR Part 86] Annual Notification

 - All incoming students must complete the Kognito module “Alcohol & Other Drugs” which focuses on safe alcohol consumption and looking out for personal safety, as well as the safety of others.

-- Housing & Residence Life provide programs in all First Year Area meetings, Upperclass Area meetings, and MILE Area meetings which contain a brief overview of policies and no goes around alcohol in the residence hall rooms, with specifics on if a student is under or over 21.
+The Departments of Prevention Education and Equity & Title IX provide presentations for various groups at the beginning of the academic year that include education and information on various aspects of alcohol and other drug consumption.
+These groups include, but are not limited to, all First Year/Incoming Students, Orientation Leaders, and Resident Advisors. - Housing & Residence Life provide programs in all First Year Area meetings, Upperclass Area meetings, and MILE Area meetings which contain a brief overview of policies and no goes around alcohol in the residence hall rooms, with specifics on if a student is under or over 21.
 For example, rooms with a combination of underage and of age students must adhere to the following rules: alcohol cannot be stored in suite, apartment, or house common areas and it must be stored in the of age person’s personal refrigerator side of the room.

 - The Fraternity & Sorority Life Health & Safety Forum is a presentation for all fraternity and sorority members at Muhlenberg which focuses on health and safety, and contains an element of safety, policies, and resources around alcohol consumption.

 - The Department of Prevention Education will provide programs throughout the academic year for various campus groups and organizations, such as fraternities and sororities, athletic teams, and other campus clubs and organizations, both by request and in response to incidents.
 These programs will be tailored to the specific group participating in the program and will contain elements of education and discussion of safe alcohol consumption, consent, boundaries, and sexual activity.
-These programs will also provide information on Muhlenberg’s Medical Amnesty Policy, as well as both on and off campus resources around prevention and safety.
+These programs will also provide information on Muhlenberg’s Medical Amnesty Policy, as well as both on and off-campus resources around prevention and safety.

 - Muhlenberg College’s Peer Education groups, including Mental Health Peer Advocates (MHPA), Peer Health Advocates at Muhlenberg (PHAM), and Voices of Strength (VOS) will do programming and tabling throughout the academic year for various campus groups and organizations, as well as the entire campus community, that provide information and resources on safe practices.
 For example, prior to both Halloween and St. Patrick’s Day, peer educator groups will do tabling that focuses on safe alcohol consumption, alcohol and consent, and alcohol and sexual activity.